How To Leash Train A Dog To Walk

 Vary treat distribution

 During leash training, I mix up when and how often I give treats to my dog.
 This keeps them interested and motivated, making the training more effective.
-Sometimes, I give a treat after each successful step, and other times I wait longer between treats.
+Sometimes, I give a treat after each successful step and other times; I wait longer between treats.

 When we're out for a walk, I may reward them after walking nicely by my side for a few steps or sitting calmly at an intersection.
-This variety in treat distribution helps keep their attention on the training process and reinforces good behavior during our walks.
+This variety in treatment distribution helps keep their attention on the training process and reinforces good behavior during our walks.

 Practice in new locations

-Using treats as positive reinforcement during these practice sessions helps build confidence and reinforces good behavior outside of our usual training area.
+Using treats as positive reinforcement during these practice sessions helps build confidence and reinforces good behavior outside our usual training area.

 Common Leash Training Issues